 Tech industry cooperation with justice

 Top priority for any business is running their core business.
-And as a part of society, businesses also have an active interest in catching terrorists and serious criminals.
-The data collected by big-tech for business purposes can be essential in combating terrorism and serious crime.
-Industry is ‘bothered’ with resource intensive requests by law enforcement and intelligence that distract from their core business.
+And just like anyone else, they also have an interest in terrorists and serious criminals being stopped.
+Or prevent sanctions evasion by Russian Oligarchs.
+The data processed by banks or big-tech for business purposes can be essential in combating terrorism and serious crime.